 A photogram is a picture made on photographic paper without the aid of a camera.
-To make this one, Man Ray exposed the paper to light at least three times.
-Each time a different set of objects acted as a stencil: a pair of hands, a pair of heads kissing, and two darkroom trays, which seem almost to kiss each other with their corner spouts.
+To create this one, Man Ray exposed the paper to light at least three times.
+Each time, a different set of objects acted as a stencil: a pair of hands, a pair of heads kissing, and two darkroom trays, which seem almost to kiss each other with their corner spouts.
 With each exposure, the paper darkened where it was not masked.

-Publication excerpt from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-126.
+Publication excerpt from From MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)